Table of Contents

 3. “Since” can refer to a specific event

-The starting point does not always have to be a date or time.
-It can also be an event.
+A starting point does not always need to be a number or date.
+It can also be an event or life change that marks when something began.

 Examples: